 The Shift Protocol: A Therapeutic Approach to Overcoming Procrastination

-If non-therapeutic interventions have not been successful in addressing procrastination, the Shift Protocol offered by a psychologist Calgary may be a beneficial option.
+If non-therapeutic interventions have not been successful in addressing procrastination, the Shift Protocol offered by a psychologist may be a beneficial option.
 The Shift Protocol focuses on addressing the underlying limiting beliefs that contribute to procrastination and other mental health challenges.

 - Identifying limiting beliefs: The first step in the Shift Protocol involves identifying the limiting beliefs that contribute to procrastination.
 These beliefs often stem from past experiences and shape an individual’s thoughts, feelings, and behaviours.